YoeriNijs/vienna/README.md

-# Vienna (experimental, still in development)
+# Vienna (very alpha, still in development)
 ## Because small code is also nice

-Vienna is a small JS framework that is still under active development.
-The idea is to create a tiny framework that may help other developers to create webapps with ease.
-Vienna relies heavily on decorators.

-For me, it is just a way to discover how frameworks like Angular actually work under the hood.
-Some core ideas are based on Angular.
+Vienna is a small framework under active development and, for me, just a way to discover how frameworks like Angular actually work under the hood.
+Vienna is based on some core fundamentals of Angular.

-Currently, I am working on variable binding, dependency injection and more.
-There is already a basic routing.
-Also, I've implemented basic variable binding.
+This is just one big WIP.
+Please, forgive my ugly code, lack of unit tests and documentation, and so on.

-Just some snippets (may not be up to date).
-I will improve the documentation later.
+Just some snippets to illustrate what the idea is (may not be up to date).
+Documentation will be improved later.

 ```
 import {HelloWorldComponent} from "./components/hello-world.component";